variantstudios/wisdomwaysacupuncture.com/_posts/2018-07-01-fertility--basal-body-temperature-does-your-temperature-not-drop-when-your-period-comes.md

 I also started her on herbs immediately.

-The first full cycle after starting treatment, her cramps dramatically improved, but&nbsp; her temperature stayed high, and her blood quality was the same.
+The first full cycle after starting treatment, her cramps dramatically improved, but  her temperature stayed high, and her blood quality was the same.

 The next period came with the typical increase in dark chunky clots being released, along with increased cramping.
 I warn almost all my patients that it’s typically inevitable that they’ll have one horrible cycle, with ugly big chunks being released from the uterus and worse cramps as the uterus struggled to dislodge all that accumulated old blood.
 Her temperature still didn’t fall with the onset of her cramping again this month.